Laurence Dawkins-Hall B.Sc. (hons) CSci, CBiol, FIScT FRSB

 Pillars 3 & 4 are about not just facilitating CPD within current job families but affording clear paths to internal promotion and/or equiping technicians to improve their lot by preparing them and supporting them to obtain more senior positions outside.

-Chartered Biologist: My Support for this RSB Life sciences vocational award, recapitulating SC Chartered Scientist (CSci) vocational award
+My Support for this RSB Life sciences vocational award, recapitulating SC Chartered Scientist (CSci) vocational award

 Concurrent with my mentoring support for Science Council Professional Registration, I also offered analogous support for the Royal Society of Biology specific vocational award, "Chartered Biologist" (CBiol), which in many ways recapitulates "Chartered Scientist" (CSci) but is offered exclusively to scientists practicing in a life sciences discipline

-Specifically, both Chartered Scientist & Chartered Biologist mandate practice @ and/or posession of a level #7 Masters degree with a minimum of five years commensurate post graduate experience expereince, with approx two years of Supervisory and/or team leadership provision encapsulated within that time frame.
+Specifically, both Chartered Scientist & Chartered Biologist mandate practice @ and/or posession of a level #7 Masters degree with a minimum of five years commensurate post graduate experience experience, with approx two years of Supervisory and/or team leadership provision encapsulated within that time frame.

 In addition, as CBiol is framed in a life sciences context and linked to the RSB, full member ship of the RSB (MRSB) is an application pre requisite (equivalent to three years post graduate practice in the field), with an additional 2 years of experience as MRSB.